alerverde/Projects/README.md

 # Projects

-Here are three projects involving Data Science and Machine Learning skills in Python and one in MySQL.
+Here are four projects involving Data Science and Machine Learning skills in Python and one in MySQL.